yehiashouman/pawpaw-form-filler/README.md

 ---

+## IMPORTANT
+Paw Paw does not proxy or store your data, files, urls, tokens used on the chrome extension.
+The source code is shared here.

 ## Why You Must Use Your Own OpenAI API Key
 To ensure that the files you upload are ONLY going to your account.
 The key is stored in session only and must be re-entered when the browser session ends.

-Paw Paw does not proxy or store your data.

 You provide your own OpenAI API key so:
 - Your data goes directly from your browser to OpenAI